AbuseIPDB¶

 Once CSF is installed, visit the AbuseIPDB website and create an account.
 Click the Sign Up button at the top of the page, which will take you to the tier selection screen where you can choose the plan that best fits your needs.

 You may start with the Free tier if you simply want to evaluate the service.
 This plan allows up to 10,000 IP addresses in your blocklist.
-If you require higher limits or additional features, paid plans are available, increasing the blocklist capacity to 100,000 IPs and beyond.

 Once you have selected the desired tier, the next page will ask you for your information.